-We would like to note that although this work focuses on text-ITSR problems, the proposed architecture and training strategy have the potential to serve as a foundation model when pre-trained in larger datasets.
-Through fine-tuning applied using annotated image time series, the pre-trained modality-specific encoders could support various downstream tasks related to the analysis of image time series.
-As a future development of our work, we plan to investigate the effectiveness of the proposed method for tasks such as change captioning and change related questioning answering.
-In addition, we plan to test the proposed method in the context of retrieving long-term changes.
+We would like to note that although in this work we have focused on text-ITSR problems, our architecture and training strategy have the potential to serve as an image time series-language foundation model when pre-trained in larger datasets.
+Through fine-tuning applied by using annotated image time series, the pre-trained modality-specific encoders could support various downstream tasks related to the analysis of image time series (e.g., change captioning, change related questioning answering).
+As a future development of our work, we plan to test our method in the context of retrieving long-term changes.

 \ifCLASSOPTIONcaptionsoff

 \fi